tscholak/imm/README.md

-# imm
+imm
+===

-imm is a Python package for Bayesian MCMC inference for infinite mixture models.
+imm is a Python package for Bayesian MCMC inference in infinite mixture models.
 It is partially implemented in Cython for speed.

 imm's main purpose is the clustering of multidimensional data in cases in